segersniels/supdock/README.md

   	prune		Remove stopped containers and dangling images.
-For more detailed usage refer to 'docker system prune -h' enable		Enable certain supdock functionality disable		Disable certain supdock functionality help, h		Shows a list of commands or help for one command
+For more detailed usage refer to 'docker system prune -h' enable		Enable certain supdock functionality disable		Disable certain supdock functionality
+    ...
+  	help, h		Shows a list of commands or help for one command

   GLOBAL OPTIONS:
   	--help, -h	show help
   	--version, -v	print the version
 ```

+Usage above can differ from the actual usage shown by the command.

 ### Configuration